operator-framework/operator-sdk/website/content/en/docs/golang/references/markers.md

 }
 ```

-3. Let the SDK infer all un-annotated paths on a field for a `customresourcedefinitions.specDescriptors` entry:
+3. Let the SDK infer all unmarked paths on a field for a `customresourcedefinitions.specDescriptors` entry:

 ```go
 type MemcachedSpec struct {